groovy-tutorial/groovy-tutorial/book/parts/06_Methods/30_VarArgs.md

 }
 ```

-Groovy supports the use of variable arguments using the "three-dot" (`...`) notation for the last (and only the last) parameter:
+Whilst the list path is an option, Groovy supports the use of variable arguments (varargs) using the "three-dot" (`...`) notation for the last (and only the last) parameter:

 ```groovy
 buyGroceries 'apples', 'cat food', 'cream'